ammarrana50/kg-visualization/README.md

 ### `npm install`

-After this you can run to start the server:
+After this you can run the following to start the server:

 ### `npm start`